In Stock

 Fertilise

 In early spring, apply a complete fertiliser to support strong cane growth.
 Use granular fertiliser, fish emulsion, blood and bone, compost, or well-rotted manure.
-In summer, you can apply a high-potassium fertiliser, such as sulphate of potash or a tomato-specific blend, to support healthy primocane growth for next year’s crop—this is especially helpful in poor soils or potted plants.
+In summer, you can apply a high-potassium fertiliser, such as sulphate of potash or a tomato-specific blend, to support healthy primocane growth for next year’s crop.
+This is especially helpful in poor soils or potted plants.
 No feeding is needed after fruiting finishes.
-In winter, avoid fertilising—apply compost and mulch instead to protect the roots and improve the soil.
+In winter, avoid fertilising.
+Apply compost and mulch instead to protect the roots and improve the soil.

 In subsequent years, continue to apply fertiliser in spring to support healthy growth and fruit production.
 Even if you enrich the soil with compost or well-rotted manure in winter, a balanced fertiliser in spring will maintain plant vitality and ensure good yields.